 View all responses caret icon

-So, my scrubs were the last thing I had that reminded me that I was a nurse.
+So, my scrubs were the last thing that reminded me I was a nurse.
 I was a healer, a caregiver, and an encourager.
 A well-respected professional.

-Now I'm not.
-I look in my closet, and there is no reminder of what I once was, and I know there will come a day that I don't remember it at all.
+Now I am not.
+I look in my closet, and there is no reminder of what I once was, and I know there will come a day when I don't remember it at all.
 It is a very difficult thing for a young person of 49 to watch the death of their dreams.
 I stay home now.

-When my wife gets home and says something completely neutral like "What's for dinner?"
-Or, "Did you happen to do laundry today?"
+This transition has sparked a deep sense of grief.
+When my wife gets home and says something completely neutral like, "What's for dinner?" or, "Did you happen to do laundry today?"
 I completely turn on her and yell that I am not "the little housewife."
 She has very strong shoulders.
-She understands where that is coming from.
+She understands where that anger is coming from.

-Be patient and kind to these sufferers of injustice.
-Everyone reaches the moment they need to take the scrubs out of their closet.
+Everyone reaches the moment they need to take the scrubs out of their closet, but that doesn't mean your story is over.

-Is this situation relatable for you or your loved one?
-Join the conversation.
+Is this situation relatable to you or your loved one?
+We are here to listen and support one another through these profound shifts.
+Join the conversation below.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AlzheimersDisease.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.